 Leverage Risk.
-The use of leverage by the Fund, such as through the use of forward contracts, may cause the Fund to incur additional expenses and will magnify the Fund's gains or losses.
+The use of leverage by the Fund, through the use of options, will cause the Fund to incur additional expenses and magnify the Fund's gains or losses.

 Limited History Risk.
 The Fund is a new ETF and has a limited history of operations for investors to evaluate.